keptn/lifecycle-toolkit/docs/docs/contribute/general/git/branch-create.md

 git status
 ```

-Now you can make your changes, build and test them locally,
+Now you can make your changes and build and test them locally,
-then create a PR to add these changes to the documentation set.
+before you create a PR to add these changes to the documentation set.

 * For documentation changes:
     * Do the writing you want to do in your local branch
     * Check the formatted version in your IDE
-    or at `localhost:1314/docs-dev`
+    or at `localhost:8000/docs-dev`
     to ensure that it is rendering correctly
     and that all links are valid..
     See [Build Documentation Locally](../../docs/local-building.md)